What does TDP mean? How should you interpret this term?

 Now you should have a clearer understanding of what TDP means and why it is important.
 You know now that it's not a measure of electrical power, but a measure of heat and cooling solutions required by chips such as processors to operate in normal conditions.
 Do you have any other questions about it that we might answer to?
 If you do, don't hesitate to write us, in the comments below.

-Discover: Productivity Blog Energy saving Hardware and Sound Recommended
+Discover: Productivity Blog Energy saving Hardware Recommended